Scenic overlook of the Loess Hills from Preparation Canyon State Park

 Superlative Roadside Attractions

 If you’re a seeker of the biggest, smallest, tallest, widest and weirdest, you’re in luck because Iowa is the land of roadside attractions.
-Take a selfie with the world’s largest bull, tallest corn stalk, biggest Swedish coffee pot, most massive strawberry, a gigantic popcorn ball and the second-largest gnome.
-Conquer your fear of heights on a train across the tallest and longest double-track railroad bridge, or take a tram ride up the tallest and steepest railway.
+Take a selfie with the world’s largest concrete bull, tallest corn stalk, biggest Swedish coffee pot, most massive strawberry, a gigantic popcorn ball and the largest concrete gnome.
+Conquer your fear of heights on a train across the world's highest and longest double-track railroad bridge, or take a tram ride up the world's shortest and steepest railway.

 Pop Culture and Historical Landmarks